AbhishekR14/WhatsApp-Clone/README.md

-This is practice Project where i cloned the WhatsApp Web Apllication.
+This is practice Project where i have cloned the WhatsApp Web Apllication.

 Open the "Main.html" file to see the clone.